Water Heater Gas Valve

 burner and pilot light off.

-To replace this valve you would
+To replace this valve you would need an exact replacement in order to wire up the roll-out switch.

 A water heater gas valve controls the pilot light, water temperature and it has a